Above the Green Line -01

 • Financial Analysis

 Education is an essential component of becoming a wise and profitable investor.
 Acknowledging your lack of education when it comes to certain investments is also an essential component of evading avoidable losses.
 Spending the time necessary to gain a better understanding of the market will tremendously aid your investment strategies.
 However, it is also crucial to consult professionals.
 Recommendations from financial advisors will propel your investments in the right direction, increase your profits significantly, and slow your losses.
+As an investor, know the basics of Trading Rules.

 Technical Analysis